 - Add the meat to the soup pot and continue to cook 20-30 minutes more, until the barley is done.
 (You may need to add a cup or two of water.)

 - Wash and chop the spinach.
 When the barley is tender, add the spinach and cook until it’s wilted, about 10 minutes.

 - Stir in the fresh lemon juice and serve soup hot, with freshly grated Parmesan cheese to add at the table if desired.

 This recipe was created by Kalyn with inspiration from a recipe for barley casserole in the American Heart Association Healthy Slow Cooker Cookbook.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Barley is a wonderful grain for low-glycemic diets, and as long as you use lean ground turkey (less than 10% fat), this soup would be great for Phase 2 or 3 of the South Beach Diet.
+Barley is a wonderful grain for low-glycemic diets, and as long as you use lean ground turkey (less than 10% fat), this Ground Turkey and Barley Soup with Mushrooms and Spinach would be great for Phase 2 or 3 of the South Beach Diet.
 (You could replace barley with brown rice to make a gluten-free version of this recipe.)
 This wouldn’t be suitable for a traditional low-carb diet plan.